- Do you like singing?

 How does it work?

-There are usually two Sunday services at 11.00am and 6.30 pm and two practices— on Tuesday and Friday evenings.
+For the boys, there are usually two Sunday services at 11.15am and 6.30pm and two practices— on Tuesday and Friday evenings.
+For the girls, there is usually one Sunday service at 9.30am and a practice on Friday evenings.
 There are also opportunities on some Saturdays to sing at weddings.

 The ‘uniform’ of cassock and surplice, together with all the music, is provided.